STUDENT EVALUATIONS PROGRAM Spring 2026

 The Mile High Chapter Board encourages participants to arrive early or stay after their assigned time to listen to at least one other student work with the advisor.
 This is a great opportunity to show support for your fellow harpists and learn about other fun harp music you may want to learn as well!

-5. The registration fee is $15 dollars and students need to be current members of the local Mile High Chapter of the American Harp Society in order to participate.
+5. The registration fee is $25 dollars and students must be current members of the local Mile High Chapter of the American Harp Society in order to participate.
 If you are not a member of the Mile High Chapter, you can pay membership dues online and participate in this event and other events in the future.
 Space is limited, so be sure to register soon!
+All students who complete both evaluations will receive a Certificate of Participation from the American Harp Society, Inc.

 Please register and pay online by clicking the event button below.